meetuparchive/swarm-animation/README.md

 ## Animation catalogue

 A list of animations we should have:

 fade / opacity (currently needed on landing page, maybe start flow)
 expand /collapse (accordions, maybe modals)
 loading animations
 add/remove (lists of events, attendees)

 ---

-For resources an darticles on animation - check out the (wiki)[https://github.com/meetup/swarm-animation/wiki/Animation-Resources-&-Articles]
+For resources and articles on animation - check out the [wiki](https://github.com/meetup/swarm-animation/wiki/Animation-Resources-&-Articles)